ahmad88me/tada/tadacode/README.md

 ) actually belong more (higher membership) to another cluster is possible to occur from a theoretical point of view.
 * I should compute the centers of the clusters in the fuzzy way, not like k-means.
 * Introducing a new FCM algorithm that supports merging clusters and we call it MerFCM.
+* **New FCM** algorithm that takes into account the average memebership for each cluster (because now even with manually computed membership, it does not provide the best membership for the whole cluster, giving that we are averaging the membership).